1. Motivation: A (Midlife) Crisis is a Terrible Thing to Waste

 This exercise didn’t just give me answers to my questions, but pointed towards a better, more authentic way of life.

-Some of the popular quotes and parables that I had previously been taking for granted suddenly started making sense, while others lost their power over me.
+Some of the religious or philosophical or popular ideas that I had previously taken for granted suddenly lost their power over me, while some others started making a lot of sense.

 Long story short, the end result is this book, "An Engineer’s Search for Meaning".